punnypenguins/projectdelve/CONTRIBUTING.md

 * You know how to create a [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches)
 * You know how to create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

-## Additional resources

-Include links to additional resources, such as docs, bugs, and communication venues (developer listserv, emails, etc).

 ## Suggesting a project or other addition

 Provide information on the process for requsting new features.
 Do you have a specific label that should be applied?
 Is sign-off needed?